Uniqueness of optimal plans for multi-marginal mass transport problems via a reduction argument: Preliminaries and the uniqueness in two marginal problems

-\end{definition} By employing these two notions of $c$-extremality the following theorem is established (see \cite[Theorem 2.10 and Theorem 2.12]{MOMENI-RIFFORD}). \begin{theorem} Let $X$ and $Y$ be smooth closed manifolds equipped with probability measures $\mu$ and $\nu$, respectively.
-Assume that $c:X\times Y\to \mathbb{R}$ is a continuous function and $\mathcal{S}\subseteq X\times Y$ is a minimizing set.
-If \begin{enumerate} \item $\mathcal{S}$ is $c$-extreme, or \item $P=\{Y_i\}_{i\in\mathbb{I}}$ is a Borel ordered partition for $Y$ such that $\mathcal{S}$ is $(c,P)$-extreme, \end{enumerate} then there exists a unique $\lambda\in\Pi(\mu,\nu)$ with $\lambda(\mathcal{S})=1$. \end{theorem} \begin{remark} \begin{enumerate} \item A generalizations of the Theorem \ref{THc-EXT} is also given in \cite{MOMENI-RIFFORD}, as well.
+\begin{remark} \begin{enumerate} \item A generalizations of the Theorem \ref{THc-EXT} is also given in \cite{MOMENI-RIFFORD}, as well.
 In detail, in the case that $X$ and $Y$ are Polish spaces, the non-negative cost function $c$ is measurable, lower semi-continuous, and $\mu\otimes\nu$-a.e. finite, it is established that existence of a minimizing set which is $c$-extreme guarantees existence of the unique solution. \item It is crucial to note that same results in Theorem \ref{THc-EXT} can be obtained when we choose $\mathcal{S}=\text{Spt}(\lambda)$, where $\lambda$ is an arbitrary optimal plan.
 In this case, we say the optimal measure $\lambda$ is $c$-extreme, and we may use the notations $F_{\lambda}$ and $f_{\lambda ,c}$. \item In fact, in the proof of the Theorem \ref{THc-EXT} it has been shown that the unique optimal $\lambda$ is an extreme point of $\Pi(\mu,\nu)$.
 We will benefit from this fact in our proofs. \end{enumerate} \end{remark} Additionally, by taking advantage of the notion of sub-twist condition, another result regarding the uniqueness of the solution of \eqref{TAGMK} has been obtained \cite[Theorem 5.2]{AHMADKIMMCCANN}. \begin{theorem} Let $(X,\mathcal{B}_X,\mu)$ and $(Y,\mathcal{B}_Y,\nu)$ be Borel probability spaces with complete separable manifolds $X$ and $Y$, and $\mu$ absolutely continuous in each coordinate chart on $X$.
 Assume that $c:X\times Y\to\mathbb{R}$ is a bounded continuously differentiable cost function such that it satisfies the sub-twist condition.
 Moreover, let $D_xc(x, y)$ be locally bounded in $x$, uniformly in $Y$ .
 Then the associated Monge-Kantorovich problem admits a unique solution $\lambda\in\Pi(\mu,\nu)$ that is concentrated on the disjoint union of the graph and anti-graph of two maps. \end{theorem}